Last Updated on January 14, 2022 by Grow with Bovees

 - Use a step stool or small ladders if you are working on small trees.

-- Extension ladders come in handy if you are trimming trees with a height of up to 15 feet.
+- Extension ladders come in handy if you are working on trees with a height of up to 15 feet.

-- A bucket lift or cherry picker might be useful for trimming the extra tall palm trees.
+- A bucket lift or cherry picker might be useful for pruning the extra tall palm trees.

 - Climbing spikes or cleats are not recommended as they wound the trunk, cause damage, and expose the tree to diseases.